Open-Earth-Foundation/OpenClimate-pyclient/docs/index.rst

 Welcome to OpenClimate Python Client Documentation!
 ======================================================

-OpenClimate Python Client is a Python 3.6+ package uses the `OpenClimate API <https://github.com/Open-Earth-Foundation/OpenClimate/blob/develop/api/API.md>`_ to make emissions data and pledges easily accessible.
+OpenClimate Python Client is a Python 3.6+ package that uses the `OpenClimate API <https://github.com/Open-Earth-Foundation/OpenClimate/blob/develop/api/API.md>`_ to make emissions data and pledges easily accessible.

+This is a work in progress, open `issues <https://github.com/Open-Earth-Foundation/OpenClimate-pyclient/issues>`__ on GitHub and `contributing code <contributing>`_ is strongly encouraged.

 Installation
 ------------